groff

 preprocessor to select the encoding of input files.
 Setting

-this option implies groff's command line option -k (this is,
+this option implies groff's command-line option -k (this is,

-addition to the default directories.
+dition to the default directories.
 See troff(1) and

 groff_tmac(5) for more details.